 You are using an old browser with security vulnerabilities and can not use the features of this website.

-Our main research interests centre around the investigation of spoken English, in particular its prosody, syntax and pragmatics as well as short-term language change.
+But our main research interest centres around the investigation of authentic spoken English, in particular its prosody, syntax and pragmatics as well as short-term language change.
 In studying these, we mainly employ methods of Interactional Linguistics and Conversation Analysis.
-Moreover, our work is inspired by corpus linguistics, Phonetics/Phonology for Conversation, Construction Grammar and usage-based approaches.

-Apart from this, postgraduates and visiting scholars with a special interest in investigating spoken English are very welcome to join us.
-The research centre "Interactional Linguistics" serves as a focal point for relevant research activities at the University of Potsdam and as a partner for collaboration with similarly minded scholars and institutions outside of Potsdam.
+Graduates, postgraduates and visiting scholars with a special interest in Interactional Linguistics and Applied Interactional Linguistics are very welcome to join us.
+Our research centre "Interactional Linguistics" serves as a focal point for relevant research activities at the University of Potsdam and as a partner for collaboration with similarly minded scholars and institutions outside of Potsdam.